Reed-CompBio/spras/docs/tutorial/intermediate.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 SPRAS will run more slowly than the beginner.yaml configuration.
-A lot of the same automated steps (managed by Snakemake and Docker) is occurring behind the scenes; however this setup runs multiple algorithms with different parameter combinations, which naturally takes longer to complete.
+The same automated steps as in beginner.yaml (managed by Snakemake and Docker) run behind the scenes for intermediate.yaml; however, this configuration now runs multiple algorithms with different parameter combinations, which takes longer to complete.
 By increasing the number of cores to 4, it allows Snakemake to parallelize the work locally, speeding up execution when possible.

 1. Snakemake starts the workflow